Germans hit the streets against deals with far right | Malay Mail

 ‘End of a taboo’

-“This election was the end of a taboo” against cooperation with the far-right, Unteilbar spokesman Maximilian Becker told Berlin’s Tageszeitung newspaper.
+“This election was the end of a taboo” against cooperation with the far-right, Michael Rudolph, leader of the DBG in Thuringia, told AFP.

-“We want to show that what’s going on in Thuringia will not go unanswered.”

-While today’s demonstration is supposed to be peaceful, some have taken out their rage in attacks on FDP offices around Germany, Der Spiegel reported, a sign of festering political tensions nationwide.
+Yesterday’s protest appeared peaceful, but elsewhere in Germany had taken out their rage in attacks on FDP offices this week, Der Spiegel reported, a sign of festering tensions nationwide.

 Mainstream politicians charge that one of AfD’s aims is to paralyse or render ridiculous the normal functioning of the country’s institutions.